mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 ## Practical Tactics for teaching CT

 IS THIS A TOTALLY DIFFERENT CHAPTER? - FEELS LIKE ITS TOO MUCH

+In practical terms, as more abstract CT concepts are part of our computing curriculum as educators we need to share tactics to help our learners develop them.

+As an example we can examine the kinds of questions make up the computational thinking, algorithms and programming exam papers.
+The written and timed format make it necessary for students to demonstrate and explain fundamental building blocks and approaches from first principles.
+SOME MORE THE CHARACTERISTICS OF THE QUESTIONS AND THE KNOWLEDGE needed

+THEN FROM THIS MORE ON THE GENERAL CONDITIONS IN THE CLASSROOM NEEDED TO MAKE THIS HAPPEN

-In practical terms, as CT concepts are part of our computing curriculum as educators we need to share tactics to help our learners develop them.
-In this middle section we look at some of the practical tactics for teaching some of the more abstract CT concepts in a class room setting.
+In this section we look at some of the practical tactics for teaching some of the more abstract CT concepts in a class room setting.

 In the final section I take a more idealistic and inclusive pedagogical approach in line with Papert and Turkle to explore alternative concrete approaches and frameworks in more detail.